Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    - What service endpoints do the devices talk to?

+4. Some IoT devices may not have the capability to connect to Azure directly, what is a possible solution to this problem?

 _Device provisioning_

 1. Fabrikam is planning a large rollout of smart meters in batches of 1000.
 They desire a simplified provisioning process that does not involve having a device administrator manually creating each device in the backend and then manually configuring the hardware.
 They want the device to identify and register itself automatically once installed.
 What Azure service should they use to accomplish this?